Musical note: Distinguishing duration

-Longer note values (e.g. the longa) and shorter note values (e.g. the two hundred fifty-sixth note) do exist, but are very rare in modern times.
-These durations can further be subdivided using tuplets.
+Longer note values (e.g. the longa; twice the length of a breve) and shorter note values (e.g. the two hundred fifty-sixth note) do exist, but are very rare in modern times.
+These durations can further be subdivided using tuplets or extended using dots.
+Furthermore, a tie can combine two notes together to create a more specific duration which cannot be represented by a single note's value.

-A rhythm is formed from a sequence in time of consecutive notes (without particular focus on pitch) and rests (the time between notes) of various durations.
+A rhythm is formed from a sequence in time of consecutive notes and rests (the spaces between notes) of various durations.
+Rhythms are agnostic to pitches, so if a melody is transposed to a different scale, its rhythm will remain constant.

 Distinguishing pitch

 The note A or La notated as a symbol on a treble clef staff.

 Latin alphabet names of notes of the A minor scale on a staff.

 Distinguishing pitches of a scale

-Music theory in most European countries and others (Note: Solfège is used in Albania, Belgium, Bulgaria, France, Greece, Italy, Lithuania, Portugal, Romania, Russia, Spain, Turkey, Ukraine, most Latin American countries, Arabic-speaking and Persian-speaking countries.) use the solfège naming convention.
-Fixed do uses the syllables re–mi–fa–sol–la–ti specifically for the C major scale, while movable do labels notes of any major scale with that same order of syllables.
+Music theory in most European countries and others (Note: Solfège is used in Albania, Belgium, Bulgaria, France, Greece, Italy, Portugal, Romania, Russia, Spain, Turkey, Ukraine, most Latin American countries, Arabic-speaking and Persian-speaking countries.) use the solfège naming convention.
+Fixed do uses the syllables re–mi–fa–sol–la–si specifically for the C major scale, while movable do labels notes of any major scale with that same order of syllables.

 Alternatively, particularly in English- and some Dutch-speaking regions, and certainly in all of Germany, pitch classes are typically represented by the first seven letters of the Latin alphabet (A, B, C, D, E, F and G), corresponding to the A minor scale.
 Several European countries, including Germany and Czechia, use H instead of B (see for details).
 Byzantium used the names Pa–Vu–Ga–Di–Ke–Zo–Ni (Πα–Βου–Γα–Δι–Κε–Ζω–Νη).
+A single note is sometimes called a monad.

 In traditional Indian music, musical notes are called svaras and commonly represented using the seven notes, Sa, Re, Ga, Ma, Pa, Dha and Ni.